chenziao/Analyzing_Allen_Visual_Coding_Neuropixels_Dataset/README.md

 - [output_config.json](output_config.json): Set the format for the output data.

-- [test_sessions.json](test_sessions.json): List of session IDs for test run of batch processing scripts.
+- [sessions.json](sessions.json): List of session IDs for test run of batch processing scripts and sessions blacklist to exclude sessions to process.

 ## Analysis Procedures